 Getting Help From Overland Park Estate Planning Lawyers

 If you’ve tied the knot, don’t wait to update your estate plan, incapacity plan or financial plan.
 Call Parman & Easterday today to talk with our Overland Park lawyers who can help you understand the steps to take to make effective use of legal tools to secure your future.
 You can find out more about the estate planning steps to take after marriage if you join us for a free seminar.
-You can get personalized one-on-one help if you give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online.
+You can get personalized one-on-one help if you give us a call today at (405) 843-6100 or contact us online.
 Take action today before it is too late because an unexpected illness strikes or your financial goals become harder to accomplish.